BioDynaMo/biodynamo/util/simulation-template/README.md

 Whenever you interact with this repository, make sure you have sourced BioDynaMo correctly.
-If it's sourced, you'll see a `[bdm-1.X.YY]` in your terminal (be aware that some terminals might not show it explicityly).
+If it's sourced, you'll see a `[bdm-1.X.YY]` in your terminal (be aware that some terminals might not show it explicitly).
 Anytime that you open a new terminal, you have to source it again.
 ```bash
 . <path_to_biodynamo>/build/bin/thisbdm.sh